pivotal-cf-experimental/docs-utility-scripts/style-checker/README.md

 1. Save your changes.
 1. Restart VS Code.

-## Use Style Checker

-1. Open a document you want to edit in VS Code.
-1. If on macOS, press Cmd+Shift+P to open the Command Palette.
-If on Windows, press Ctrl+Shift+P.
-1. Run `Replace Rules: Run Ruleset...` and then `Ruleset: Style Checker` to add comments to possible errors.
-1. Review any comments that have appeared within your text.
-These comments suggest changes that might be necessary to meet [IX Standards](https://confluence.eng.vmware.com/display/public/IXCS/IX+Content+Standards).
-They typically follow the pattern `<!-- |CORRECT-WORD| is preferred. -->`.
-1. Make your changes and delete the comments.
-DocWorks sometimes publishes HTML comments so it is important to delete them.

 # Style Checker for Atom

 GitHub will [sunset Atom in December 15, 2022](https://github.blog/2022-06-08-sunsetting-atom/).
 Style Checker for Atom installation steps have been removed.